Fort Drum (Philippines): Present status

 The ruins of Fort Drum, including its disabled turrets and 14 in guns, remain at the mouth of Manila Bay, abandoned since the end of World War II.
 In the 1970s, looters started removing scrap metal inside the fort for resale.
 This activity was ongoing according to a report in 2009.

 An automated light, approximately 6 m (20 ft) on a hexagonal white concrete post with gallery was installed in 2001 by the Philippine Coast Guard on the top deck for guiding ships entering the South Channel of Manila Bay.

+In fiction

+During one of the final chapters of Neal Stephenson's novel Cryptonomicon, lead character Sgt.
+Robert "Bobby" Shaftoe parachutes to Fort Drum and pulls the fuel-oil hose and nozzle from the LSM up to the air vents atop the fort.
+He subsequently meets his demise after pumping all the fuel, dropping a live white phosphorus grenade into the vent and diving in afterwards.

+Call of Duty: World at War features Fort Drum in Map Pack 3, released August 9, 2009.
+The map is called Battery and features Marine Raiders fighting the Imperial Japanese Army.